Introduction

 Welcome to The Warp...

-This site is a compilation of Cosmic Encounter variants from various sources on the Internet,
+This site is a compilation of Cosmic Encounter variants and expansions from various sources on the Internet,

 compiled much of the original Internet material back in the early 90's.
 I have reviewed, edited, clarified, added, and tried to improve the overall content.

 Several expansions were originally files or articles posted on the Internet or CE Newsgroup.
-In these cases, text in Italics usually denotes comments added by me (or Marcus Porter), rather than the original author.
+In these cases, text in Italics usually denotes comments added by me, rather than the original author.
 In addition, I tried to clear up the wording in some cases where the rules seemed too ambiguous, or were simply unclear.
 I hope no one is offended.

-Special thanks to Aaron Fuegi, Gerald Katz, Bryan Bowe, Carl Park, Patrick Riley, and Marcus Porter (for making the current design kick ass).
+Special thanks to Aaron Fuegi, Gerald Katz, Bryan Bowe, Carl Park, Patrick Riley, Duke Ritenhouse, Kevin Wilson, and especially Marcus Porter (for all of the behind the scenes wizardry).

 Jack Reda